KevinyWu/s2m2/README.md

 - ✅ TorchScript/ONNX/TensorRT export
 - ❌ Training pipeline (not included)

-> Note: This implementation replaces the dynamic attention-based refinement module with an UNet for stable ONNX export.
+> Note: The publicly released model weights and structure do not exactly match those used in the benchmark submission.
+This implementation replaces the dynamic attention-based refinement module with an UNet for stable ONNX export.
 It also includes an additional M variant and extended training data with transparent objects.

 ---